Mumen963/UniversityApp/README.md

 - You can locate my visual component in the data package
 - You can save the state of the university using the Save Data button
 - You can reload the state of the university using the Load Data button

+### Phase 4 Task 2

+### Phase 4 Task 3
+In the current design, the university has a name and a list of faculties.
+Likewise, each faculty has a name and a list of students.
+Getting a student directly from the university is not possible.
+Therefore, having a Map in university to store faculties and corresponding students makes things better.
+This way, university will have lists of faculties and corresponding students and accessing students directly from the university will be easier